compemperor/simple-adblocker/README.md

-This is a simple adblocker that uses dnsmasq to block dns requests to specifis domains.
+This is a simple adblocker that uses dnsmasq to block dns requests to specifik domains.
 The domain list are downloaded from various sources see black_list_updater.py

 Tested on ubuntu 16.04